flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - Dan looking at Cloudflare DNS, looks okay
     - Andrew to strengthen our DMARC, with assistance from TWG
     - Mailgun may be in a grandfathered plan
+        - Andrew will take up talking to the finance working group about bumping our plan
 - [[Andrew]] Moving bot to git.coop repo and shared cloudflare account
     - Would like to encourage the TWG to take a look
     - Dan: was curious about running on a different worker platform -- can it be run out of Cloudflare?